ist356/assignment-01-rubyfest/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
 A lot of this (or all) was going over things I have done previously.
 I had to refresh my memory on how to use dictionaries, but I quickly remembered.
 I definitely need to work on understanding how all of the different software works with each other.
 I feel like so far it's just been following directions from professor Fudge without knowing why or how to do it in the future.
+I will be sure to review how to connect all of the software togeter.